valkey-io/valkey-doc/docs/data-types/streams.md

 (error) ERR The ID specified in XADD is equal or smaller than the target stream top item
 {{< /clients-example >}}

-If you're running Redis 7 or later, you can also provide an explicit ID consisting of the milliseconds part only.
+If you're running Redis OSS 7 or later, you can also provide an explicit ID consisting of the milliseconds part only.
 In this case, the sequence portion of the ID will be automatically generated.
 To do this, use the syntax below:

 {{< clients-example stream_tutorial xadd_7 >}}
 > XADD race:usa 0-* racer Prickett